 World Cup Qualification UEFA – Follow the Football match between Italy and Sweden live with Eurosport.
 The match starts at 19:45 on 13 November 2017.
 Our live coverage lets you follow all the key moments as they happen.

-Who will come out on top in the battle of the managers Luigi Di Biagio or Jan Andersson?
+Who will come out on top in the battle of the managers Roberto Mancini or Janne Andersson?
 Find out by following our live matchcast.

 Have your say by voting on who will win between Italy and Sweden?
 Enjoy some pre-match reading with related articles about these two Enjoy some pre-match reading with related articles about these two Football teams.

 Head-to-head: see historical stats and visit our detailed profiles for Italy vs Sweden.
 Get all the latest on Football: fixtures, results and tables.

 Buffon up for another corner, the delivery is poor again and that will do it!
 It's all over and Italy are out!

 Olsen booked in anticipation of him time-wasting, it seems.

 Buffon comes up for a corner, Sweden half clear it and Jorginho hits a shot wide on the rebound.

 - Yellow cardFederico BernardeschiItaly